-A milestone is a specific point in time within a project lifecycle used to measure the progress of a project toward its ultimate goal.
-In project management, milestones are used as signal posts for: a project's start or end date, a need for external review or input, a need for budget checks, submission of a major deliverable, and much more.
-Milestones have a fixed date but no duration.
-So what is a milestone in project management?
-Simply put, it's a reference point that marks a major event or a branching decision point within a project.
+A milestone is a specific point within a project’s life cycle used to measure the progress toward the ultimate goal.
+Milestones in project management are used as signal posts for a project's start or end date, external reviews or input, budget checks, submission of a major deliverable, etc. A milestone is a reference point that marks a significant event or a branching decision point within a project.

 Examples of project milestones

-While the final deliverable or product of your project is indeed a major milestone, there are several other examples of milestones you should consider because they will ensure you move smoothly toward meeting that final goal.
+While the final deliverable or product is indeed a significant milestone, there are several other milestones that will help you move smoothly toward the final goal.
 An example of a milestone in project management could be any of the following:

 - The beginning and end dates for project phases